SuperTeamXx/FNF-DUSTTALE-Web-Low-End-Device/README.md

 This HTML5 port is property of SuperTeamXP

-Do not fork this repository without acknowledging me
+Do not fork/clone this repository without acknowledging me